exercism/bash/exercises/practice/reverse-string/.articles/performance/content.md

 # Performance

 We usually don't care that much about performance with shell scripts.
-But when we can avoid doing something we know is slow, especially if this slow thing is done repeatedly inside a loop, avoid it.
+When we know something is slow, we can avoid it.
+This matters much more when the operation is done inside loop.

 ## String length is slow